-Our costs could increase and our revenues could decrease if perceived health risks from radio emissions are substantiated
+We could be harmed if perceived health risks from radio emissions are substantiated

-If a connection between radio emissions and possible negative health effects, including cancer, were established, our operations, costs and revenues would be materially and adversely affected.
+If a connection between radio emissions and possible negative health effects, including cancer, were established, we would be materially and adversely affected.
 We do not maintain any significant insurance with respect to these matters.